Monarchism

 Monarchism is the advocacy of the system of monarchy or monarchical rule.
 A monarchist is an individual who supports this form of government independently of any specific monarch, whereas one who supports a particular monarch is a royalist.
 Conversely, the opposition to monarchical rule is referred to as republicanism.

-Depending on the country, a royalist may advocate for the rule of the person who sits on the throne, a regent, a pretender, or someone who would otherwise occupy the throne but has been deposed.

 History

 Monarchical rule is among the oldest political institutions.
 The similar form of societal hierarchy known as chiefdom or tribal kingship is prehistoric.
 Chiefdoms provided the concept of state formation, which started with civilizations such as Mesopotamia, Ancient Egypt and the Indus Valley civilization.
 In some parts of the world, chiefdoms became monarchies.

-Monarchs have generally ceded power in the modern era, having substantially diminished since World War I and World War II.
-This process can be traced back to the 18th century, when Voltaire and others encouraged "enlightened absolutism", which was embraced by the Holy Roman Emperor Joseph II and by Catherine II of Russia.

-In 1685 the Enlightenment began.
-This would result in new anti-monarchist ideas which resulted in several revolutions such as the 18th century American Revolution and the French Revolution which were both additional steps in the weakening of power of European monarchies.
-Each in its different way exemplified the concept of popular sovereignty upheld by Jean-Jacques Rousseau.
-1848 then ushered in a wave of revolutions against the continental European monarchies.
-World War I and its aftermath saw the end of three major European monarchies: the Russian Romanov dynasty, the German Hohenzollern dynasty, including all other German monarchies and the Austro-Hungarian Habsburg dynasty.
+In the 17th and 18th centuries, the Enlightenment began.
+This resulted in new anti-monarchist ideas which resulted in several revolutions such as the 18th century American Revolution and the French Revolution which were both additional steps in the weakening of power of European monarchies.

-With the arrival of socialism in Eastern Europe by the end of 1947, the remaining Eastern European monarchies, namely the Kingdom of Romania, the Kingdom of Hungary, the Kingdom of Albania, the Kingdom of Bulgaria and the Kingdom of Yugoslavia, were all abolished and replaced by socialist republics.